LiangQibin/Adaptive-Multiband-Dynamic-Range-Compression/README.md

 application is compared with traditional HADs using a hearing aid test system.
 Objective and subjective evaluations are also carried out to quantify the performance.

+## Requirements
+**Install Xcode to run it on local iPhone or mac processor.
+**Runs on iPhone with iOS 10+ versions.
+Install using .xcodeproj file.

 ## Video Demo of the Application: